alefesouza/dotfiles/archlinux-configuration.md

     pacman -S noto-fonts noto-fonts-cjk noto-fonts-emoji

 #### [Roboto](https://github.com/google/roboto) for the materia-theme

     pacman -S ttf-roboto

 I also like to use FiraMono For Nerd Font as my monospace font and FiraCode Nerd Font as my programming font, I don't use always the second one because some softwares doesn't support font ligatures.
-You can download those fonts .zip file [on this website](https://nerdfonts.com/) and extract in your ~/.fonts folder, there's also an [AUR package](https://aur.archlinux.org/packages/nerd-fonts-complete) but it have a big download size because it downloads every Nerd Font.
+You can download those fonts .zip file [on this website](https://nerdfonts.com/) and extract in your ~/.fonts folder, there's also an [AUR package](https://aur.archlinux.org/packages/nerd-fonts-complete) but it has a big download size because it downloads every Nerd Font.

 ## Favorite GNOME Shell extensions